The Employment Law Review: India

 India has introduced a biometric-based unique identification number for its residents, known as Aadhar.
 Aadhar is regulated by the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act 2016 and the rules made thereunder.
 The Act safeguards the information about individuals collected by the authority assigned under the this law.

-The aforementioned laws provide respective restrictions in processing SPDI, such as the requirement for obtaining specific prior written consent from the data subject, and that collection should only be for lawful purposes, the information should not be retained for any longer than is required, the data subject should have the power to amend the information provided or the power to withdraw the given consent to collect information, among others.
+The aforementioned laws provide respective restrictions in processing SPDI, such as the requirement for obtaining specific prior written consent from the data subject, and that collection should be for lawful purposes only, the information should not be retained for any longer than is required, the data subject should have the power to amend the information provided or the power to withdraw the given consent to collect information, among other things.

 iv Background checks

 Indian companies generally conduct background checks on prospective employees during the recruitment process.
 However, the scope of background checks varies across different sectors and industries.
 In the absence of a specific law governing background checks of employees, guidance is taken from general laws and judicial precedents.
 Typically, employers take the prior consent of employees and also reserve their right to conduct background checks in the interview documents or employment contracts.